Merging Memory and Space: A State Space Neural Operator: Universality of Convolutional NOs

 \textbf{Case 1: $x_1 \ne x_2$.} We want to construct $\Psi \in \mathbb{A}$, such that $\Psi(u_1,x_1) \ne \Psi(u_2, x_2)$.
 This is easy, since we can always use the lifting layer $\cR$ to eliminate the dependency of $\Psi$ on the $u$-variable.
 Once the weights acting on the $u$-variable have been set to zero, we then have that $\Psi(u,x) = \psi(x)$ is an ordinary multilayer perceptron.
 Since $x_1 \ne x_2$, we can easily choose $\psi$ such that e.g. $\psi(x_1) = 0$ and $\psi(x_2) = 1$.
 Thus $\Psi(u_1,x_1) = \psi(x_1) \ne \psi(x_2) = \Psi(u_2,x_2)$.

-\textbf{Case 2: $x_1 = x_2 = x$ and $u_1 \ne u_2$.} This is the more difficult case.
+\textbf{Case 2: $x_1 = x_2 = x^\ast$ and $u_1 \ne u_2$.} This is the more difficult case.
 In the following argument, we will appeal to the universality of shallow neural networks, and their compositions, multiple times.
-We will forego the tedious $\epsilon$-$\delta$ estimates, and instead sketch out the general idea; filling in the details is a straight-forward (and boring...), exercise that would not provide any additional insight.
+We will forego the tedious $\epsilon$-$\delta$ estimates, and instead sketch out the general idea; filling in the details is a straightforward exercise that would not provide any additional insight.